 Most popular types of funds

 According to the data from the Investment Funds Institute of Canada (IFIC), balanced funds, bond funds, dividend, and income funds were the top sellers of the year.
 These categories experienced net sales of over $9.3 billion in 2003.

 One the other side, investors were selling out of equity funds to the tune of $4.8 billion dollars.

 Top 3 mutual fund categories

-IFIC breaks all mutual funds down into 34 separate and distintinct categories.
+IFIC breaks all mutual funds down into 34 separate and distinct categories.
 The best performing mutual fund category was the Precious Metals category with an 82.9% average return.
 Next on the list was the Canadian Small Cap category with a 38.8% return in 2003.
-The worst performing category of 2003 was the foreign bonds.
+The worst performing category of 2003 was foreign bonds.
 Interestingly, foreign bond funds were one of the best categories in 2002.

 Lastly, we will look at some of the different regions of the world.
-In this section the returns are in Canadian dollar terms.
+In this section, the returns are in Canadian dollar terms.
 Latin America and Emerging Markets lead the charge.
-The S&P/CitiGroup Latin America index posted a 1 year return of 44.5% in 2003.
+The S&P/CitiGroup Latin America index posted a 1-year return of 44.5% in 2003.
 Next was the S&P/Citigroup Germany index, which posted a 35.5% return.

 For Canadian investors, the US was the worst region as a whole to be in.
 Much of the reason had little to do with the market return in the US.
-Rather, a falling US dollar created the different picture for Canadian investors.
+Rather, a falling US dollar created a different picture for Canadian investors.

-So there you have some of the best and worst investments of 2003.
+So there you have some of the best and worst investments in 2003.
 The data came from Morningstar.
 Remember investments that make the top and bottom are not necessarily the best or worst place to invest your money moving forward.
 The one thing that is most often true is that investments that make the top and bottom lists are usually the riskiest investments because it requires risk to get to the top (and bottom).